oneleft/moodle-enrol_stripepay/README.md

 Moodle Stripe Enrollment Plugin
 =======================
 * Maintained by: Zach Washburn
-* Copyright: Copyright zPivot
+* Copyright: (c) 2016 zPivot, Zach Washburn
 * License: [GNU GENERAL PUBLIC LICENSE](LICENSE)
+* Contributors:  2015 Dualcube, Arkaprava Midya, Parthajeet Chakraborty

-* Credits: Dualcube for initial release on which this is based
+*Credit goes to Dualcube for the initial work on which this is based

 Description
 ===========